Kinetic Anatomy 4th Edition Ebook With HKPropel Access

 Part I of the text introduces the basics of structural anatomy.
 It describes how bones, joints, muscles, nerves, and other essential anatomy work together to allow for fundamental movement.
 Part II details the anatomy of the upper extremity region, including the shoulder, elbow, forearm, wrist, and hand.
 Part III of the text explores the anatomy of the head, spinal column, thorax, and pelvis.
 These chapters include unique coverage not found in other anatomy texts, explaining how the brain, heart, and lungs—as the power centers of the nervous, cardiovascular, and respiratory systems—affect movement.
 Part IV discusses the anatomy of the lower extremity region: the hip, thigh, knee, lower leg, ankle, and foot.
 Parts II, III, and IV each end with a summary table that offers a quick reference for the components of the body region featured in that part.

 Kinetic Anatomy, Fourth Edition, contains nearly 400 photos, illustrations, and infographics to help readers visualize structural anatomy and engage with their coursework.
 Throughout the book, Hands On exercises instruct readers to physically identify anatomical structures on themselves or on a partner, and Focus On sidebars illustrate circumstances in everyday activity that relate to the specific anatomical structures in the text.
 Pop quizzes provide readers an opportunity to strengthen their clinical reasoning skills by asking them to identify the muscles shown in the accompanying photo.
-The fourth edition is further enhanced with the addition of new online learning tools delivered through HKPropel:
+The fourth edition is further enhanced with the addition of new online learning tools —all of which can be assigned, and progress tracked, by instructors directly through HKPropel:

 - Anatomy labeling and coloring sheets offer students nearly 100 interactive activities that test their knowledge of anatomical structures and function.